 Obs.
 Articles, books, monographs, and abstracts available on-line in PDF text should not be cited as an internet information, so that web address should not be informed.

-# Tables and Figures must be inserted after References.
+– Tables and Figures must be inserted after being cited in the text.